 3 Stocks You Can Safely Own Until 2027

+Looking for a few stocks that can held for 10 years or more?
+Our team of contributors thinks that you should consider Red Hat, Enbridge, and Bladex.
 We at The Motley Fool believe that the easiest way to become wealthy is to buy high-quality companies and own them for extended periods of time.
-With that in mind, we asked our contributors to pick a stock that they think is an excellent buy-and-hold candidate.

 Add your comments below